MegAnthonyKeogh/nyt-scrubber/README.md

 Next it's time to launch your React application.
 First cd into the new folder.
 Use the command `npx create-react-app my-app` to launch the react site.
 You know you have been successful when you see notes from react on the next steps and you'll see "successfully compiled!" written in green.

 Then cd into my-app folder and run the command yarn start.
 Within a few moments you will see the React started site up and running.
 It will look like this: ![react website](react.png)

+It's important to notice that React runs on localhost:3000.
+This is important to realize because your full stack website will run on two ports.
+Thus, you have to specify which ports you are using otherwise you will receive errors and your application will not launch.

+Let's take a moment to review the files and folders React install for you and your development experience.

 I used bootstrap's form to quickly create my questions with a correspondng numeric scale(from 1-5), and a submit button on my survey.html file.